 It’s also crucial that you do not talk to your colleagues about the complaint.
 This can come across as victimising the complainant and may have negative consequences.

 Most large organisations have policies in place that deal with the complaints or grievance process.
-It’s worth reading through them to make sure you’re being treated with procedural fairness in the workplace.
+It’s worth reading through them to make sure you’re being treated with procedural fairness during a workplace investigation.